ipfs-search/blog/_posts/2021-05-20-meet-the-team.md

 ---
 layout: single
 title:  "The team behind ipfs-search"
-#excerpt:
-header :
+excerpt: "In this post, we will have a look at the team that develop and manage ipfs-search." header :
   teaser: "/assets/images/default_overlay.png"
   overlay_image: "/assets/images/default_overlay.png"
 tags :
   - Team
 ---
-In this post, we will have a look at the team that develop and manage ipfs-search.

 <img src="/assets/images/avatar_mathijs.jpg" alt="drawing" width="200" />

 **Mathijs de Bruin** is the founder, lead developer, and maintainer of ipfs-search.
 He has extensive experience as a developer, data architecht, and entrepeneur.
 Founding member of the coop Visualspace, a web-solutions company.
 He graduated in physics and philosophy at the University of Amsterdam in 2010 where he won the New Ideas Contest in 2009.